We had a lot of fun making this cheese salad. Not only did we get to use our studio kitchen in Berlin, we got to make a salad. With cheese!

 Cheese and… weight loss?

 Yep, sure, they can definitely hit the weight-loss spot!
-If you need help with losing weight or just want to get a better overview of how to do it and how it can help you, there is a free meal plan and guide over here.
+If you need help with losing weight or just want to get a better overview of how to do it and how it can help you, there is a free weight loss meal plan and guide over here.
 Yep, free, gratis!

 Awesome Cheese Salad